 Jonathan Louis MayAttorney

 Jonathan Louis May is an Attorney at Nahon, Saharovich & Trotz, where he focuses his practice in civil litigation.
 Mr. May has extensive experience handling car and truck accidents, workers’ compensation claims, premises liability claims, medical malpractice actions and insurance denials and/or bad faith actions.
 Mr. May has litigated matters in state and federal courts throughout Tennessee, as well as arguing cases before the Tennessee Court of Appeals.
-Mr. May was named a Mid-South SuperLawyers® Rising Star in 2012, 2013, 2014, 2015 & 2016.
+Mr. May was named a Mid-South SuperLawyers® Rising Star in 2012, 2013, 2014, 2015, 2016 and 2017.
 Mr. May is also certified as a civil mediator under Tennessee Supreme Court Rule 31.

 Mr. May was born and raised in Memphis, and is a graduate of Ridgeway High School.
 In 2004, he earned his Bachelor of Arts from the University of Alabama.
 Mr. May continued his education and received his Juris Doctorate upon graduating Cum Laude from the University of Tennessee in 2008.
 During law school, Mr. May was a member of the American Association for Justice Mock Trial Team and the Robert F. Wagner National Labor & Employment Moot Court team, and was selected to the Order of Barristers, a national honorary organization recognizing oral advocacy and brief writing skills.